 Our purpose isn’t a need of the mind or the ego; it’s the need of the soul.
 Until we recognize that, we’ll never feel content and whole.
 We’ll always feel like something is missing from our lives.

 Science backs up the efficacy of living with purpose.
 According to a study done by social psychologist Roy Baumeister, meaning is not about transcending the self but also about transcending the present moment.
-In other words, happiness is a fleeting emotion of momentary pleasure, while meaning and purpose are enduring and can be experienced every moment.
+In other words, happiness is a fleeting emotion of momentary pleasure, while meaning and purpose are enduring.

 When negative events occur, people with clearly defined purposes experience increased satisfaction, because they have the reflective capabilities to see the bigger picture and find meaning in their suffering.
 Those focused on the present moment have short-term happiness, but find it harder to cope with challenges.